 Cleaning your bed sheets is important because of the risk of bacteria buildup.

-A mattress will hold up to a kilo of dust and dead skin cells, bacteria, and sweat.
+A mattress will hold up to a kilo of dust and dead skin cells, bacteria, and sweat no matter what type of sheet you use.
 All this will accumulate in the folds and crevices in the fabric.
 If you don’t wash your sheets at least once a week, you’re inviting all these things to live on your bedding.
 This can lead to asthma attacks, allergies, and even irritable bowel syndrome.

 There are many reasons why you should change your bed sheets or mattress topper every few days or even once a week if possible.
 The first reason is that it creates a healthier environment for you to sleep in which can help with insomnia and anxiety attacks as well as release negative emotions from the day before that may affect how well you sleep at night.

 Ever wondered how to get a clean sheet between washes?
 Here’s how you can get a fresh, clean look after just one wash!

 To ensure that your sheets stay fresh and they are ready to be reused in no time, you will need:

 – A clean, dry towel.
 Each bedtime should be greeted with a complete dry towel.